 A: I did not realize I would ever be so “addicted” to tracking my food.
 Honestly, there are some days where I thought to myself that I deserved a day off but I just couldn’t NOT track!
 My coach, Kate, is absolutely fantastic and so supportive.
 Even though everything is virtual, I really feel a connection to my coach, the program and the community.

 Q: You travel the globe all year long.
 How have you managed to stay on track while balancing all of your commitments? (explain if necessary)

-Snacks: Some hotels let you take some food with you so I grab some lean meats and yoghurt for snacks.
-I also keep single serve protein powder sachets in my bag.
+Snacks: Some hotels let you take some food with you so I grab some lean meats and yogurt for snacks.
+I also keep single-serve protein powder sachets in my bag.

 Q: How has your performance in the gym been affected by tracking, if at all?

 A: It’s been PR City all year!!
-If someone had told me a year ago I’d be doing weighted pull ups, handstand pushups, increasing strength while dropping body weight I would have not believed you…but all of this is happening.
+If someone had told me a year ago I’d be doing weighted pull-ups, handstand pushups, and increasing strength while dropping bodyweight I would have not believed you…but all of this is happening.
 One of the trainers in my gym the other day was telling his clients about my progress and she told him that she wanted to look like me!
-Who would’ve have thought that the teenager who was once taunted for being overweight was now a source of body inspiration.
+Who would of thought that the teenager who was once taunted for being overweight was now a source of body inspiration?
 That to me is the biggest impact of WAG…to show that anything is possible with consistent hard work.

 Q: What has been the biggest change you've made in your lifestyle since joining?

 A: Before WAG, I was watching what I ate but I had too many “cheat days”.
 Even having one day “off” a week really threw off my nutrition.
 Consistency is so critical.
 Not every day is perfect, especially with traveling so much, but I do my absolute best every day.
 I feel like the discipline and commitment I have been able to maintain for a whole year is an achievement in itself.

 Q: What advice do you have for other people considering hiring a nutrition coach?